 What is a Retirement Target fund?Wed Nov 18 12:11:00 GMT 2015 Back to results

-Our Retirement Target funds automatically change as you near retirement, getting your savings ready for when you need to harvest an income from them.
+Our Retirement Target funds are a type of lifestyle fund, which means they automatically change as you near retirement, getting your savings ready for when you need to harvest an income from them.

 They’re designed for savers who don’t make active fund choices over the course of their working life, and aim to do the hard work for you.

 There are two main stages

 Growth - When savers are still some way off from retirement.

 Retirement target - When savers are approaching retirement.

 In this stage these funds invest in a mix of investments designed to grow your pension.

 You can choose the fund that best meets your savings needs and attitude to risk.

 This stage happens in the final years before you’ve told us you want to retire.

 We recognise that your priorities are likely to change as retirement approaches, and automatically and progressively move your fund into investments that get you ready to target a retirement income.